We are open: MON to FRI 10AM – 5PM / SAT 10AM – 4PM

 • Lower lifespan compared to teak or aluminum

 Synthetic wicker works well in covered outdoor spaces or climates with moderate weather.
-Pair it with plush cushions for maximum comfort.
+Moreover, you can pair it with plush cushions for maximum comfort.
+For more inspiration, see stylish balcony sets with durable rattan garden furniture.

-Steel and Iron: Industrial Strength for Outdoor Spaces
+Steel and Iron Outdoor Furniture Material: Industrial Strength for Outdoors

 Steel and wrought iron bring a bold, industrial look to outdoor spaces.
 Theyโ€™re extremely sturdy but require regular maintenance to prevent rust.